 Massage therapy professional or advanced student.
 Already practicing (or hoping to practice) oncology massage therapy or massage therapy in hospice care.

-For the Boston (Medford Course), all registration and correspondence is done through our office at Tracy Walton & Associates, LLC, NOT Elizabeth Grady School.
+All registration and correspondence for the Boston course is through our office at Tracy Walton & Associates, LLC, NOT Elizabeth Grady School.